p-varmora/WebApp_UI_API_Automation/README.md

 Automation Steps :
 ----
-1.Launch the browser with “https://www.credify.tech/portal/login”
+1.Launch the browser with url

 2.Fill the loan Amount and select the purposes and Click the "Check your rate" button